graycoreio/daffodil/libs/design/sidebar/README.md

 ```

 ## Accessibility

+### Daffodil provides
+- Automatic focus trapping for `over` and `under` modes (disabled for `side` and `side-fixed` modes)
+- Focus moves to the first tabbable element when sidebar opens
+- Focus returns to the previously focused element when sidebar closes

+### Developer responsibilities
-- Apply a meaningful `role` (e.g., navigation) to describe the sidebar’s purpose.
+- Apply a meaningful `role` attribute (e.g., `role="navigation"`) to describe the sidebar's purpose
-- When no title or header is present, use an `aria-label` to provide context.
+- Provide an `aria-label` when no title or header is present

-### Focus management
-Focus trapping is automatically applied for `over` and `under` modes and turned off for `side` and `side-fixed` modes.
-When opened, the first tabbable element in the sidebar receives focus.
-When closed, focus returns to the previously focused element.

 ## Deprecations
 `[daffSidebarHeaderAction]` has been deprecated in favor of the `dismissible` property.
 Replace `[daffSidebarHeaderAction]` with `<daff-sidebar-header [dismissible]="true">`